lexemlang/lexem/specification/descriptive/filters/lexemes.md

 This lexeme is the same as in expressions.
 See [Groups](../expressions/lexemes.md#Groups) for more details.

-## Quantifiers

-This lexeme is the same as in expressions.
-See [Quantifiers](../expressions/lexemes.md#Quantifiers) for more details.

 ## Quantified groups

 This lexeme is the same as in expressions.
 See [Quantifiers](../expressions/lexemes.md#Quantified-groups) for more details.